arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 }
 ```

-This will replace an existing zip with a random one.
+This will replace a real zip code with a random one.
 It uses the following
 rule: If a character of the original zip code is a digit it will be replaced
 by a random digit.
 If a character of the original zip code is a letter it
 will be replaced by a random letter keeping the case.